ISISComputingGroup/ibex_developers_manual/McLennan-motors.md

 Some mclennan values were not covered in labview but exist in MCLEN IOC `st-motor-init.st`

-* Tracking window - a parameter used to determine if a *tracking abort* should be signalled, it is the max allowed difference between current and requested position during a move (also known as the *following error*).
+* Tracking window - a parameter used to determine if a *TRACKING ABORT* should be signalled, it is the max allowed difference between current and requested position during a move (also known as the *following error*).
 This may get triggered by a motor being told to move/accelerate quicker than it can, or move too slowly and so stalling, or an incorrect encoder ratio so motor and encoder get out of step.
 * Not Complete/Time-Out time - the max time at end of a move for any settling/auto corrections etc. to take place, otherwise triggers a *NOT COMPLETE/TIMEOUT ABORT*